6. Propositional Logic

 False

-This is rather intuitive since you use this type of simple logic in every day life to make decisions
+You already use this type of logic in everyday life to make decisions

 Additionally, you are already familiar with some operators we can use on these